apache/flink/docs/try-flink/table_api.md

 #### Registering Tables

-Next, tables are registered in the environment that you can use to connect to external systems for reading and writing both batch and streaming data.
+Next, tables are registered in the current [catalog]({% link dev/table/catalogs.md %}) that you can use to connect to external systems for reading and writing both batch and streaming data.
 A table source provides access to data stored in external systems, such as a database, a key-value store, a message queue, or a file system.
 A table sink emits a table to an external storage system.
 Depending on the type of source and sink, they support different formats such as CSV, JSON, Avro, or Parquet.

-{% highlight sql %}
+{% highlight java %}
 tEnv.executeSql("CREATE TABLE transactions (\n" +
      "    account_id  BIGINT,\n" +
      "    amount      BIGINT,\n" +